pdm-project/pdm/docs/docs/project.md

 If `-g/--global` option is used, the first item will be replaced by `~/.pdm/global-project/.pdm.toml`.

+You can find all available configuration items in [Configuration Page](configuration.md).

 ## Manage global project

 Sometimes users may want to keep track of the dependencies of global Python interpreter.